Azure-Samples/azure-sql-db-rag-langchain-chainlit/README.md

 ### Database

+> [!NOTE]
+> Vector Functions are in Early Adopter Preview.
+Get access to the preview via https://aka.ms/azuresql-vector-eap-announcement

 To deploy the database, you can either the provided .NET 8 Core console application or do it manually.